hellonewday/lynda-crawler/README.md

-# Open Python file to edit this, changing the files, choosing some courses on lynda.com, then put it in approriate functions!
+Open Python file to edit this, changing the downloadable videos directory, choosing some courses on lynda.com, then put it in approriate functions!

+`python
+   download_video(url: String):`